needle-mirror/com.unity.entities.graphics/Documentation~/runtime-entity-creation.md

 This API takes an entity and adds the components Entities Graphics requires based on the given mesh and material, and a `RenderMeshDescription`, which is a struct that describes additional rendering settings.
 There are two versions of the API:

 - One version accepts a `RenderMesh`.
 For information on the structure of a `RenderMesh`, see [RenderMesh](#rendermesh).
-Entities Graphics only uses this version during the GameObject conversion process; using this version at runtime doesn't produce rendering entities.
+Entities Graphics only uses this version during the GameObject baking process; using this version at runtime doesn't produce rendering entities.
 - A second version accepts a `RenderMeshArray`.
 For information on the structure of a `RenderMeshArray`, see [RenderMeshArray](#rendermesharray).
 Use this version of `AddComponents` at runtime.

 ### RenderMeshDescription and RenderFilterSettings